mcfnord/cem/src/ref/y3i.md

 If the room gets hot, open the window completely for a while.
 (Remove the stick that blocks it shut.)

+### MOTION

+Order that John Dempsey, the petitioner herein, by authorized to access the child's school and medical records, and to consent to any educational programs on behalf of the child and to any medical treatment that the child may need, including obtaining current immunizations for her and registering/enrolling the child in camps and therapy programs.

+Respondent Kyle Coker should also be required to appear and show cause why the court should not enter a temporary order which:

+Grants the petitioner custody of the following 	child:  Chloe Murphy.

+John R. Dempsey states:

+I am the petitioner in this nonparental custody action.
+Respondent Emily Murphy is my significant other.
+The minor 	child, Chloe Murphy, is Emily's daughter.
+Respondent Kyle Coker is Chloe's father.

+I am Chloe Murphy's surrogate father.
+I have known Chloe since she was almost two years old.
+Chloe is now six.
+She calls me "Dad."

+Emily Murphy and I have been in a relationship for several years.
+Emily has terminal brain cancer.
+We recently moved in together so that I could assist with Emily's care and take care of Chloe.
+Our plan is for me to take care of Chloe after Emily passes away.

+Emily has consented to my request to adopt Chloe, and joined in my petition to obtain custody of her.
+Additionally, Emily signed a power of attorney for health care (Exhibit "A" hereto) in which she designated me as guardian for Chloe and authorized me to make health care decisions for Chloe.

+Kyle Coker is Chloe's father.
+He lives in Florida, and has not seen Chloe since she was an infant.
+Like Emily, Mr. Coker signed a written consent for me to adopt Chloe.

+Issues developed in the adoption case when one of Emily's family members alleged that I had sexually abused Chloe.
+I steadfastly deny all such allegations.
+Emily denied the allegations.
+Child Protective Services investigated and determined that the allegations were unfounded.
+I have requested a full copy of CPS' records and will provide those to the Court upon receipt.
+Nevertheless, the adoption has not been finalized.

+Due to concerns about Emily's continued ability to care for Chloe, I commenced this action so that I could obtain legal custody of Chloe.
+Emily joined in the petition.
+Mr. Coker has been served, yet has not filed a response.
+I believe that he is concerned about having to pay child support.

+Emily receives HOSPICE care in our apartment.
+Her condition has worsened.
+Emily is fighting hard against the cancer, but she is close to being incapacitated.

+Emily can no longer actively participate in raising Chloe.
+I perform all of the parenting functions for Chloe.
+I take Chloe to and from school.
+I make sure that Chloe goes to Bridges and Gilda's Club therapy programs for bereavement and cancer support.
+I talk with counselors, therapists and social workers to understand Chloe's needs.
+I ensure that Chloe is fed, dressed and that her other needs are met.

+I am at the point that I need legal authority to take care of Chloe.
+I am concerned that Emily's designation of me as guardian for Chloe is not sufficient.
+By way of example, Chloe would benefit from attending the Gilda cancer camp this summer and needs updated immunizations to do so.
+At a minimum I cannot enroll Chloe in the camp.

+Chloe is only six years old.
+She needs continued the stability that I have provided for her, especially given the pending loss of her mother.
+Ex parte restraining orders are necessary in order to maintain the status quo and to provide the greatest protection to Chloe.

 insert: ref/group_health.md may29

 # See Death

+## June 2, 2014

+Emily had died some hours earlier and my wife, Pat, and I drove my son John Dempsey to visit Emily's remains at the home of Darin Murphy in Ruston.
+Emily's remains were in bed in a small room off the living room and after viewing the remains Pat suggested we give the two of them some time alone.
+Darin said, "Sure we can talk out on the porch."
+We all went out to the porch where we stood silently for about 20 min. watching the neighbor’s construction project and doing very little talking.
+After about 20 min. of standing there, I looked at Pat and said, ”Perhaps somebody should go in and check on John."

+Darin immediately folded his arms across his chest, bowed his neck and said, "I wish you wouldn't!"
+The move was sudden.
+The anger was real and we both looked at him like he had totally slipped over the edge.
+He seemed to realize that he had somehow been inappropriate and he immediately began shaking his head and saying, "That's not what I meant.
+We continued to look at him as if he were plainly nuts and I said,  “It's your house you can do whatever you want to."

+The environment was charged with tension as we waited and after a couple of minutes he finally said, "Yes, why don't you go and check on John?"
+Pat went back into the house and a couple of minutes later appeared with John we walked to the car and left.

+I would suggest anyone dealing with Darin Murphy treat him with the utmost respect as he is volatile and appears perpetually angry.
+I have known subject Murphy since we operated separate electronic bulletin board systems in the 1980’s.
+Herb Dempsey (former owner of MASTER CONTROL)

 ### June 20, 2014